RafalGlowka/superhero/README.md

 ![Hero details 2](screens/screen4.png)

-Further developement should be focused on:
+Further development should be focused on:
-* detect
 * androidTests
 * Support for animations and transitions
 * More consistent form of FlowInstance